richashah29/-Team-9-Spongy-Moth-Code/README.md

 Model 3 is a simple derived L-V model, which was unable to fit the data as a whole.
 Each outbreak was fitted independently instead.

 ## Acknowledgements
-Data obtained for this project generally come from [this report](https://www.ontario.ca/files/2024-05/mnrf-srb-forest-health-conditions-report-2023-2024-05-09.pdf).
+Data obtained for this project generally comes from [this report](https://www.ontario.ca/files/2024-05/mnrf-srb-forest-health-conditions-report-2023-2024-05-09.pdf).
 The authors of this report would like to acknowledge Seo Jeonghyeok from Geospatial Ontario and Gillian Muir from Forestry Ontario, who kindly responded to our emails and provided invaluable context.